lakesoul-io/LakeSoul/website/docs/03-Usage Docs/11-machine-learning-support.md

-# LakeSoul Supports Machine Learning
+# LakeSoul's Supports for Python and Machine Learning

-Since version 2.4.0, LakeSoul implements interfaces for PyTorch/PyArrow/HuggingFace, allowing users to store machine learning datasets in LakeSoul and read data from LakeSoul tables through the interfaces.
+LakeSoul implements interfaces for PyTorch/PyArrow/HuggingFace, allowing users to store machine learning datasets in LakeSoul and read data from LakeSoul tables through the interfaces.
+LakeSoul for Python has now released 1.0 Beta.

 ## Install

 ### Download LakeSoul wheel file

 For users of Python 3.8, Python 3.9, and Python 3.10, we have prepared different wheel files for each version.
 Please download the appropriate one based on your requirements.
+We will publish official package to pypi.org in near future.

+The Python package currently only supports Linux systems and can be used on distros with GLibc 2.17 and above (Centos 7 and above, Ubuntu 16.04 and above, etc.).

 * For Python 3.8
   users: [lakesoul-1.0.0b0-cp38-cp38-manylinux_2_17_x86_64.manylinux2014_x86_64.whl](https://dmetasoul-bucket.obs.cn-southwest-2.myhuaweicloud.com/releases/lakesoul/python/v1.0/lakesoul-1.0.0b0-cp38-cp38-manylinux_2_17_x86_64.manylinux2014_x86_64.whl)